sav-che/TL-2/Authors/Hochreutiner, Bénedict Pierre Georges {std. Hochr.}.md

-> [!cite] BHL link: this entry starts at [page 219](https://www.biodiversitylibrary.org/item/103253#page/245/mode/1up) of TL-2 Vol. II.
+> [!cite] BHL link: this entry starts at [page 219](https://www.biodiversitylibrary.org/page/33068461) of TL-2 Vol. II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Hochreutiner, Bénedict Pierre Georges (1873-1959), Swiss botanist and theologist; assistant to Briquet (1896); in Indonesia 1903-1905; at the Conservatoire botanique de Genève 1906-1943; specialist on Malvaceae and on the flora of S. Algeria. (*Hochr.*).
+Hochreutiner, Bénedict Pierre Georges (1873-1959), Swiss botanist and theologist; assistant to Briquet (1896); in Indonesia 1903-1905; at the Conservatoire botanique de Genève 1906-1943; specialist on Malvaceae and on the flora of S. Algeria.
+**Abbreviated name**: *Hochr.*

 #### Herbarium and types